netboxlabs/netbox-proxmox-automation/README.md

 #### Flask Application: Webhook

 `example-netbox-webhook-flask-app` implements a catch-all for virtual machine events that happen in NetBox.
-Events will call the webhook, and in turn the webhook will discern what changed, and how to implement these changes by way of Proxmox automation via its API.
+Events will call the webhook, and in turn the webhook will dispatch Proxmox VM changes via the Proxmox API.

 You need to create the webhook, in NetBox, first.
 Navigate over to Operations > Integrations > Webhooks, and add something like the following.  *This, and the IP address of where you are running the Flask application, needs to match what you defined `netbox_webhook_name` in `app_config.yml`.*